Red X iconGreen tick iconYellow tick icon

 Department of Management Jeff Foote image

-Dr Jeff Foote is a senior lecturer in the Department of Management.
+Jeff is an Associate Professor in the Department of Management.
 He is an applied researcher with expertise in using systems thinking to address ‘wicked problems’.
 Jeff is skilled in designing and facilitating multi-stakeholder fora where stakeholders create shared understanding and commitment to action.
 He has a proven track record in undertaking impactful research and evaluation projects for central and local government, non-government organisations, business and hāpu.
 Jeff is an active member of the University of Otago’s Te Maea: Māori and Indigenous Economy and Enterprise Network.

 Professor Stephen Knowles